 config_upload_user.
 If you use a passphrase, Oracle personnel cannot upload your data.

 Oracle cannot upload data from a transfer disk without the correct credentials defined in this configuration file.
-See Installing and Configuring the Data Transfer Utility for more information about the required configuration files.
+See Installing the Data Transfer Utility for Disk-Based Data Transfers for more information about the required configuration files.

 When you disconnect or lock a transfer disk using the Data Transfer Utility, the original encryption passphrase is required to once again access the disk.
 If the encryption passphrase is not known or lost, you cannot access the data on the transfer disk.
 To reuse a transfer disk, you must reformat the disk.
 Reformatting a disk removes all of the data.